WiPeterSmith/ConcreteCalculator/README.md

 This is my readme.
-Its a simmple calculator to find price per cubic yard of concrete!
+Its a simple calculator to find price per cubic yard of concrete!

 "# ConcreteCalculator"